Newcastle Australia Information

 History

 Coal mining began in earnest in the 1830s.
-In the 1890s a zinc smelter was built by Cockle Creek.
-In 1915 the BHP steelworks opened beginning a period of some 80 years dominated by the steel works and heavy industry.
-With the closure of the steel works in 2000 and the expected closure of the Sulphide Corporation works by 2006 the era of heavy industry is passing and the city's population is growing, attracted by its coastal lifestyle, excellent education and health services and improving employment opportunities in the tertiary sector.
+In the 1890s, a zinc smelter was built at Cockle Creek.
+In 1915, the BHP steelworks opened, beginning a period of some 80 years dominated by the steelworks and heavy industry.
+With the closure of the steelworks in 2000 and the closure of the Sulphide Corporation (Pasminco) works in 2003, the era of heavy industry has passed and the city's population has grown, attracted by its coastal lifestyle, excellent education and health services and improving employment opportunities in the tertiary sector.
 Newcastle's clichéd image as a grimy steel town is fading.

 Newcastle Today